crispinprojects/talkcalendar/README.md

 ### Adding New Event

 * Click on the "New Event" button in the header bar or press Ctrl+n to invoke the "New Event" window
-* Select the event summary (e.g birthday, anniversary, dentist etc.)
+* Enter the event summary (e.g. birthday, anniversary, dentist etc.)
-* Enter the description and location
+* Enter the description of the event and location
 * Enter the start date by setting the day, month and year values
 * Enter start and end times (or tick the all day check box)
 * Times are entered as hour and minute values using the 24-hour time notation
 * Events are sorted by start time when displayed
 * Check the "Is Yearly" check box if the event repeats every year (e.g. birthdays and anniversaries)

+Talk Calendar uses a small dictionary to read out the event summary.

 A screenshot of the new event dialog is shown below.